Constitution and Bylaws

 MEMBERSHIP

-Section 6 If any member should change employment to another industry, it shall be within the discretion of the Board of Governors to determine whether or not they should be dropped from the membership.
-Amended: September 28, 1961; August 13, 1991
+Section 3 If any member should change employment to another industry, it shall be within the discretion of the Board of Governors to determine whether or not they should be dropped from the membership.

-Section 7 Voting privileges shall be vested in any member in good standing, ail other members shall be entitled to all other rights and privileges of the organization including the gratuity fund if eligible.
+Section 4 Voting privileges shall be vested in any member in good standing, all other members shall be entitled to all other rights and privileges of the organization including the gratuity fund if eligible.

-Section 8 Any number may be expelled for conduct harmful to the interests of the Association by a majority vote of the entire Board of Governors after having been given ten days notice and an opportunity to be heard in person in their own defense by the Board of Governors.
+Section 5 Any member may be expelled for conduct harmful to the interests of the Association by a majority vote of the entire Board of Governors after having been given ten days’ notice and an opportunity to be heard in person in their own defense by the Board of Governors.

 Article IV